 He would live in a refurbished walk-up because he appreciates a solid foundation, but can’t tolerate the clutter of the past.
 Sure Christian would be angsty and brooding.
 He would have “issues,” but that’s why he has the garden.
 Also, he would have a real job that required him to actually work for his billions.
 He would have family challenges, not just absurd caricatures flitting in and out of his life.
 And hobbies, maybe even a friend or two.

-My Christian would be strong, working on leaving his yucky past behind.
+My Christian would be substantial, working on leaving his yucky past behind.
 He would read his news online, but make his reservations by phone.
 He would like trains, grapefruits, and never fly a woman around in his helicopter because that’s already been done.
-Christian, in my version, would be sexy, well dressed and a hands-on guy.
+Christian, in my version, would be sexy, well dressed, and a hands-on guy.
 He would be a fixer rather than a whiner with a playroom and a victim of circumstance.

 If I had written Fifty Shades of Grey, Anastasia would have something to lose.
 She would be smart, not just high school sassy and protective of her hiney, but intriguing and smart.
 A full woman, that perhaps is drawn to a brooding man, curious, even willing, but isn’t going to turn over her life because again, she has one to lose.
 My Anastasia would wear fantastic clothes that reflected her style.
-She would be at least 23, hate wine, and have had sex with a college boyfriend that broke her heart.
+She would be at least 23, hate wine, and have had sex with a college boyfriend who broke her heart.

 She would be slightly damaged herself, but often blindly optimistic.
 She would like ice cubes as much as the next girl but never allow her body to be less important than her partner’s.
 Anastasia, my version, would have her own car, her own home, and a dog she runs with in the early mornings to help take her edge off.